 Storing: Store baked snickerdoodle cookies in an airtight container at room temperature for up to one week.

-Freezing: Freeze baked cookies in a freezer-safe Ziploc or airtight container for up to 6 months.
+Freezing: Freeze baked cookies in a freezer-safe Ziploc bag or airtight container for up to 6 months.

-Freezing Cookie Dough: You can freeze this cookie dough.
-Scoop into balls and place on a parchment lined baking sheet or use these cookie dough freezing trays.
+Freezing cookie dough: Scoop into balls and place on a parchment lined baking sheet, or use these cookie dough freezing trays.
+The unbaked dough will keep in the freezer for 3 months.
+Don't roll them in sugar until you're ready to bake!

 Check out this post for How to Freeze Cookie Dough for tips on saving cookie dough for later.

-While both sugar cookies and snickerdoodle cookies contain mostly the same ingredients, traditionally snickerdoodles are made with the addition of Cream of Tartar.
-The cream of tartar gives snickerdoodles their slightly tangy flavor, which pairs nicely with the cinnamon sugar topping.
+While both sugar cookies and snickerdoodle cookies contain mostly the same ingredients, traditionally snickerdoodles are made with the addition of cream of tartar.

 - Pecan Snowball Cookies